balamod/aseprite-balamod-extension/README.md

 This extension package contains 3 tools, all listed in the File menu in Aseprite.

 ## Usage
 `File > Templates` or `Ctrl+Alt+T` will open the Templates menu.
 From here you can choose from a number of preset/pre-packaged templates for Balatro art resources, or you can use your own `.aseprite` files.
 You can also modify the preset templates with your own files to save them for later reuse if you wish by pressing the `Edit` button.
+This will allow you to both change current presets and create new ones using the same button.

 `File > Blindify` will, when used on an exactly 34x34 pixel image, copy that image to the right and add an overlay for creating Blind art assets for Balatro.
 These assets require a certain width with a particular number of copies of these images in order to animate properly.
+The blind overlay will handle the shading around the edges of the blind, as well as the animation filter itself.
+**UPDATE 8/29/24:** The colors on this feature are now accurate as expected.
+This should look better overall compared to previous versions.

 `File > 1X to 2X scaler` will return a new image tab with exactly double scale of the currently viewed image.
 Use this for quickly generating 2X resolution assets (which are required for proper image loading).